tylim88/Firelord/README.md

 >
 ```

-The solution for caveats is quite awkward(caveat 1) and require tolerance from developer(caveat 2).
-But the reality it is not easy to begin with, the library priority is to make sure the safety of the type 1st.
+The solution for caveats is little bit awkward(caveat 1) and require tolerance from developer(caveat 2).
+But the reality is, it is not easy to begin with, the library priority is to make sure the safety of the type 1st.

 ## 🐇 Limitation

-While the wrapper try to solve as much as possible, some problem cannot be solved due to typing difficulty, or require huge effort to implement, or straight up not can be solved.
+While the wrapper try to safeguard as much type as possible, some problem cannot be solved due to typing difficulty, or require huge effort to implement, or straight up not can be solved.

 1. FirebaseFirestore.FieldValue is not narrowed down.(there should be simple solution for this)